smchase/smchase/README.md

 ### Hi, I'm Simon 👋

 I'm studying Computer Science at the University of Waterloo.
-I’m always looking for new avenues to learn and grow, so feel free to shoot me a message!
+I’m always looking for new avenues to learn and grow, so feel free to shoot me an email!

 **Current mission**: I'm working on an [improved app](https://moonboard.herokuapp.com) for the Moonboard 🌝 (a light-up climbing wall)